 Bridges are charged places in the geography of any city, and in Florence that is true above all for the Ponte Vecchio – the first bridge (although this one dates from the 1340s, built after its predecessor was swept away by flooding).
 Originally built to transport goods in and out of the city, connecting Florence with Rome to the south, the Ponte Vecchio, as Giovanni says, was a working bridge.
 It was packed with butchers as well as other artisan crafts.
 At the same time, it was a conduit between the original city and the newer south side of the river, a place that always had its own sense of political identity.
-In 1343, the citizens of the Oltr’arno – literally the place “beyond the Arno”, considered down at heel in comparison to the civic centre of Florence – threatened to “cut the bridges and make a city for ourselves” if they didn’t get what they saw as fair representation in the Palazzo della Signoria.
+In 1343, the citizens of the Oltr’arno – literally the place “beyond the Arno” – threatened to “cut the bridges and make a city for ourselves” if they didn’t get what they saw as fair representation in the Palazzo della Signoria.
 It’s no coincidence that the principal rivals of the Medici, a solidly north of the Arno family, in the later fifteenth century were the Pitti and Soderini, both Santo Spirito clans.

 Thus the Ponte Vecchio was a liminal space, a boundary, and this gave its processional role a greater significance.
 The St John celebrations that Giovanni describes ritually connected the two sides of Florence under the protection of its patron saint.
-These rituals were part of the glue that bound citizens together.
+These rituals were part of the glue that, not always successfully, bound citizens together.

 To cite this essay, we suggest:

 David Rosenthal, ‘Bridging the Arno’ published online 2013, in ‘Hidden Florence’, The University of Exeter, https://hiddenflorence.org/stories/politics-and-people/1-bridging-the-arno/